 The federal government, through a series of edits, selects students whose FAFSA information must be verified.
 When you receive notification that your FAFSA has been processed, your Student Aid Report (SAR) will indicate if you have been selected for verification.
-In addition, the OSFA also reserves the right to select individuals for verification.
+In addition, the Office of Student Financial Assistance (OSFA) also reserves the right to select individuals for verification.

 What am I supposed to do if I am selected?

-If you are selected for verification, you will be notified by the OSFA via e-mail or via traditional mail that a request for specific information has been posted within your Student Center area in KSIS.
+If you are selected for verification, you will be notified by the Office of Student Financial Assistance (OSFA) via e-mail or via traditional mail that a request for specific information has been posted within your Student Center area in KSIS.
 Once you have logged into your Student Center within KSIS, utilizing your K-State eID and password, you will find all outstanding informational requests from OSFA under the "To Do List" section.

 Note: K-State offers students the option of providing view-only access to their financial aid information, including items posted under the "To Do List" section, to third parties such as parents, spouses, etc. Read more about K-State's Designated Access process.

-Examples of verification documentation may include a request for: a completed Verification Form, tax data obtained via the IRS Data Retrieval Tool, W-2 forms if students who are a non-tax filers, signed statement of the receipt of food stamps, signed statement of child support paid, an IRS tax return transcript, etc.
+Examples of verification documentation may include a request for: a completed Institutional Verification Form, income tax data obtained via the IRS Data Retrieval Tool, W-2 forms, IRS tax returns and/or schedules, etc.